 So, we will begin with the kind of icon cover most prominent in the 17th century in Russia — the basma (басма).
-The basma was the early form of icon ornamentation.
+The basma was the early form of icon ornamentation, known as early as the 14th century.
 It consisted of embossed sheets or strips of metal tacked onto the surface of the icon, not as one piece, but as a series of pieces forming the cover.
 A basma might form a kind of frame around the outer edges of the icon, as in this 17th-century example:

 Or it may extend over much of the surface of the icon, being cut to outline the portion of the painting revealed, as in this icon from the 1670s:

 When you see an old icon with lots of little holes in the painted surface — holes the size of small nails — chances are it once was covered with a basma.